flaneurette/tiny-shop/README.md

 # SEO
 Tiny Shop creates SEO friendly URL's of all products.

+# Products
+The file shop.csv|.json, contains all the products.
+All products require to have a unique product identifier, or productId.
+This is numeric, for example: 10000234.
+It is advised to have a large product identifier, in this way one can add more products.
+Without productId, or duplicate productIds, the shop might not work properly.

+To place a product inside a category or subcategory, the subsequent csv files need to be edited or viewed to obtain the categoryId or subcategoryId.
+In this way, products are linked.
+As an example, TinyShop has a basic list of demo products and (sub) categories, which makes it easy to see how TinyShop works.

+# Future of product modification.
+In a future version of TinyShop, all CSV files will be linked into a single Excel document, making it even more practical.
+In this way the whole shop can be modified from a single excel document.

 # CSV & JSON files of interest

 Most CSV and JSON files can be edited, and it is advised to do so for TinyShop to work properly.
 A few are listed below that are required to be edited: